nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/session-management.md

 Session won't start automatically.
 Session starts when the following methods are called:
 `@session[key] = value`, `@session.clear`, `@session.destroy`, `@session.update(hash)`, `@session.replace(hash)`, `@session.delete(key)`.

-# Instance Methods for Rack::Session::Abstract::SessionHash
+# Instance Methods For Rack::Session::Abstract::SessionHash

 The following are methods which can be called through the value of `@session`.